BikeSpeera/pdsnd_github/README.md

 ### Files used
 Include the files used
 Program uses data files chicago.csv, new_york_city.csv, washington.csv
+During development I created and used files that were only 10K lines of each of the data files called "chicago_10K.csv", "new_yor_city_10K.csv", and "washington_10K.csv" so they would load faster and process faster.For testing specific filters like stations and gender I created small files from one of the larger files that were names something like "gneder.csv"  and "station.csv".
+These files are not included in the repository.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.